 - check that Building Standards has signed off key stages of the work (these are identified as part of the warrant approval)

 As work is drawing to a close, review your notes on what you agreed would be considered the end of the project.
 Be clear about when you need to make the final payment and what it covers.
 Keep a list of items that are outstanding to form your snag list.

 After the work is done

 If you feel that the work has not been done to a satisfactory quality, you have a right to withhold a reasonable amount of money until problems are put right.
-If the trader appears reluctant to talk to you, seek advice from Citizens Advice.
+If the trader appears reluctant to talk to you, seek advice from Advice Scotland.